tradestatistics/documentation/docs/02-measures.md

 ## Eigenvalues method

-An alternative to obtain the Economic Complexity Index from \@ref(economic-complexity-index-cci) is to take \@ref(eq:Scp) and compute the eigenvector associated to the second largest eigenvalue of the matrix:
+An alternative to obtain the Country Complexity Index from \@ref(country-complexity-index-cci) is to take \@ref(eq:Scp) and compute the eigenvector associated to the second largest eigenvalue of the matrix:
 $$(S \oslash D) (S^t \oslash U)$$
 Where $\oslash$ denotes element-wise division, $d_{c,p} = k_c^{(0)}$ and $u_{p,c} = k_p^{(0)}$.